• Skip to main content

 We played the game by tossing the beanbags into the holes and counting points that way.
 I know that the regulation rules are a bit different (find them here), but hey!
 We’re beginners and it was a blast.
 The kids had a ton of fun walking up the ramp and dropping the bags in the hole too.
 If it keeps them occupied for any amount of time, we consider it a win!

-So- what was your favourite yard game out of these?
+So- what was your favourite of the DIY yard games?
 I think that Cornhole and Jenga were the most popular at the barbecue, but my personal fave is the Speed Scrabble… because I’m a nerd like that ;) I’d love to hear if you take one of these projects on!

-Category: DIY, EntertainTag: Activity, Building, Games, Gifts, Outdoor, Paint, Sponsored, Summer, Wood
+Category: DIY, EntertainTag: Activity, Building, Fathers Day, Games, Gifts, Outdoor, Power Tools, Summer, Wood

 Reader Interactions